Eligibility and Frequently Asked Questions (FAQs)

 Q: Can all registered teams take part in the competition?

 A: Columbia University and the Atlantic Council reserve the right to limit the number of teams competing in the Cyber 9/12 Strategy Challenge.
-Should an additional review process become necessary, all registered teams will be notified as soon as possible.
+Registration will include a short essay requirement.
+Should we surpass our capacity of 28 teams, these questions will be used to select those that will participate.

 Q: How is the competition structured?